how do turtles sleep? turtlevoice

 red eared slider turtles sleep:

-Red-eared sliders sleep by resting their head on a rock, piece of wood, or some other object.
-They usually position their body in such a way that they can partially or completely pull their head and neck into their shell.
-When they’re resting like this, they often close their eyes and may even breathe very shallowly.
+Red-eared sliders sleep by resting their head on a rock, piece of wood, or any other object.
+They typically position their body in a way that allows them to partially or fully retract their head and neck into their shell.
+During rest, they often close their eyes and may even breathe shallowly.

 turtles sleep vs tortoise sleep habitat: